If you can't find anyone else to work on your TR-909, I can do repair

 The exact amount of work involved in this or any further repairs can't

 be determined beforehand.
-It is best to allow about 3 hours for
+It is best to allow 4 hours

 I don't normally test the tape sync / data save circuitry, but I can if

 required.
 I will only be able to test the cartridge slot if you

 If you want your TR-909 to run from a different mains voltage, there is

 no need to install a new transformer.
 You can have a technician

 alter the internal wiring so it runs from the 100V, 117V, 220V or 240V

 The TR-909 operation manual is:

 A good copy of the TR-909 service manual (TR-909 schematics) can be